yuntiangu/summit/README.md

 (Notifications would only be implemented on Android as iOS charges a fee)
 -	Improving the storage of data (for to-do list)
 -	Implementing a progress bar to keep track of the percentage of tasks completed on time
--	Allowing users to change their app icons
 -	Implementing authentication services through LumiNUS
 -	Connecting our database to LumiNUS to allow for the automatic pulling of tasks and calendar events from LumiNUS
 -	Improve the entire UI of our app (ensuring a consistent UI, building smoother transitions through animations)